falcosecurity/driverkit/README.md

 It is possible to customize the kernel module name that is produced by Driverkit with the `moduledevicename` and `moduledrivername` options.
 In this context, the _device name_ is the prefix used for the devices in `/dev/`, while the _driver name_ is the kernel module name as reported by `modinfo` or `lsmod` once the module is loaded.

+## Supported architectures

+At the moment, driverkit supports:
+* amd64 (x86_64)
+* arm64 (aarch64)

+The architecture is taken from runtime environment, but it can be overridden through `architecture` config.
+Driverkit also supports cross building for arm64 using qemu from an x86_64 host.

+Note: we could not automatically fetch correct architecture because some kernel names do not have the `-$arch`, namely Ubuntu ones.

 ## Supported targets

 ### ubuntu-generic